 How do you withdraw money from LYNX?

-- Enter the Client Portal then click on 'Transfer & Pay' and 'Transfer funds'
+- Enter the Client Portal, then click 'Transfer & Pay' and 'Transfer funds'

 - Select the account you want to use for the transaction

-- At the top of the page, click on the 'Withdraw Funds' tab
+- At the top of the page, click the 'Withdraw Funds' tab

 - Select the currency of your withdrawal, then the withdrawal method

-- Fill out the required information (this is different from method to method)
+- Fill in the required information (this is different for each withdrawal method)

 - Submit your withdrawal request